drand/drand/README_docker.md

 # Drand on Docker

 The main readme is [here](./README.md).
+This README is somewhat not aligned with the Docker setup already proposed (I'm refering to the `Dockerfile` in the repo), *but* it is batteries-included: follow this guide (and only this one) to get a simple, resilient `drand` setup in Docker.
+In contrast, the docker setup in the repo is not built so the keys remains after recreating the image, etc.

+## Generate keys

+Before creating the docker, let's generate keys locally (on the host)

+	go get -u github.com/dedis/drand
+	drand generate-keypair <address>

+Where `<address>` is for instance `drand.yourserver.com:1234` or `yourserver.com:1234`.

+This generates keys in `~/.drand/keys/` on the host.

-## Simple Docker & Docker-compose setup
+## Docker & Docker-compose setup

-Creating a docker image from scratch:

-Let's write a `Dockerfile` with the following contents:
+Create a `Dockerfile` with the following contents:

-	FROM golang:1.12.5-alpine # update this number from time to time, but keep "alpine" for a lightweight image RUN apk update
+	FROM golang:1.12.5-alpine # update this number when possible, but keep "alpine" for a lightweight image RUN apk update
 	RUN apk upgrade
 	RUN apk add git
 	RUN go get -u github.com/dedis/drand
 	WORKDIR /
-	ENTRYPOINT ["drand", "--verbose", "2", "generate-keys"]
+	ENTRYPOINT ["drand", "--verbose", "2", "start", "--listen", "0.0.0.0:8080"]

-This image COULD already be built and run via ` docker build - < Dockerfile`, if you prefer not to use docker-compose.
-But I wouldn't recommand it, so let's continue with docker-compose.
+**Note:** if you intend to use `drand` behind a reverse-proxy, add `--tls-disable` here; please read "Docker behind reverse proxy setup" at the end of this guide.

+Let's continue with docker-compose.
 It will help keeping our container running, plus manage volumes, etc.

 Create the following `docker-compose.yml` :